Japan national football team: 2000s: Two Asian Cup titles, World Cup co-hosts

-On 8 June 2005, Japan qualified for the 2006 World Cup in Germany, its third consecutive World Cup, by beating North Korea 2–0 on neutral ground.
+On 8 June 2005, Japan qualified for the 2006 FIFA World Cup in Germany, its third consecutive World Cup, by beating North Korea 2–0 on neutral ground.
 However, Japan failed to advance to the round of 16, losing to future AFC rival Australia 3–1, drawing Croatia 0–0 and falling to Brazil 4–1.

 The 2007 AFC Asian Cup saw Japan fail to defend its title.
 Although easily winning the group over Vietnam, Qatar and the UAE, the Japanese were totally exhausted in their game against Australia, where Japan won only by a penalty shootout.
 Japan lost to Saudi Arabia in the semi-finals, before failing in the third-place match against South Korea.

 2010s

 Keisuke Honda was one of Japan's most successful national team players of the 2010s, playing in three World Cups and winning the MVP at the 2011 AFC Asian Cup.

-During the 2010 World Cup qualification, in the fourth round of the Asian qualifiers, Japan became the first team other than the host South Africa to qualify after defeating Uzbekistan 1–0 away.
+During the 2010 FIFA World Cup qualification, in the fourth round of the Asian qualifiers, Japan became the first team other than the host South Africa to qualify after defeating Uzbekistan 1–0 away.
 Japan was drawn in Group E along with the Netherlands, Denmark and Cameroon.
 Japan started with a 1–0 win against Cameroon, before subsequently losing to the Netherlands 1–0.
 Then, Japan resoundingly beat Denmark 3–1 to advance to the next round against Paraguay.
 In the round of 16, Japan were eliminated from the competition following penalties after a 0–0 draw against Paraguay.

-After the World Cup, head coach Takeshi Okada resigned.
+After the 2010 FIFA World Cup, head coach Takeshi Okada resigned.
 He was replaced by former Juventus and Milan coach Alberto Zaccheroni.
 In his first few matches, Japan recorded victories over Guatemala (2–1) and Paraguay (1–0), as well as a 1–0 victory over Argentina.

-Japan participated in the 2011 Asian Cup in Qatar.
+Japan participated in the 2011 AFC Asian Cup in Qatar.
 On 29 January, they beat Australia 1–0 in the final after extra time, their fourth Asian Cup triumph and allowing them to qualify for the 2013 FIFA Confederations Cup.
-The country then started their road to the 2014 World Cup in Brazil.
+The country then started their road to the 2014 FIFA World Cup in Brazil.
 Throughout, they suffered only two losses to Uzbekistan and Jordan, and drew against Australia.
 After a 1–1 draw with Australia, they qualified for the 2014 World Cup, becoming the first nation aside from the hosts to qualify.

-Japan started their 2013 Confederations Cup campaign with a 3–0 loss to Brazil.
+Japan started their 2013 FIFA Confederations Cup campaign with a 3–0 loss to Brazil.
 They were then eliminated from the competition after losing to Italy 4–3.
 They lost their final match 1–2 against Mexico and finished in fourth place in Group A. One month later, in the EAFF East Asian Cup, they started out with a 3–3 draw to China.
 They then beat Australia 3–2 and beat South Korea 2–1 in the third and final match in the tournament to claim the title.